TakisAngelides/Variational-MPS-with-Julia/README.md

 **Description of functions in variational_ground_state_MPS.pdf**

-to understand which function calls which and how the variables created are passed around the program.
+to understand which function calls which and how the variables created are passed around the program in the **variational_MPS_algorithm.jl** file.
 These two pdf documents should be read at the same time.

 Current vesion can: perform the variational ground state MPS algorithm and get the ground state energy and ground state MPS for a given input Hamiltonian.
 It can also measure the total spin along a given x,y or z axis.